Det Nødvendige Seminarium: Educational principles

-An underlying idea behind DNS pedagogy regards a reflection on the role of teachers in society.
-DNS aims to train active, politically engaged teachers who can develop an independent and critical understanding of society and empower their own students to act similarly - by taking charge over their own reality and participating in the struggles against the global issues of the 21st century, for example.
+An underlying idea behind DNS pedagogy involves reflection on the role of teachers in society.
+DNS aims to train active, politically-engaged teachers who can develop an independent and critical understanding of society and empower their own students to act similarly - by taking charge of their own reality and by participating in the struggles against the global issues of the 21st century, for example.

 Eligibility

 Because the DNS college is not recognised by the Danish Government as higher education, it cannot grant VISAs and can therefore only enrol students holding EU passports.
 The teaching language is English.
 However, first year students do not need to be fluent in English, but able to communicate and study in English.

 Funding

 The 4-year education includes working and saving up periods, during which the students can earn their basic living expenses and school fees.

 The expenses for the 1st year have to be saved up before the programme starts.
 Some students might decide to save up on their own money and pay the enrolment fee as their programme starts, every September.
 Others might join the saving up pre-course and earn their money with the support of DNS.
 Since 2012, DNS has offered a one-year saving up period starting August 1 to make the programme more accessible to the students.